JackyVSO/Starcraft/index.md

 <span style="font-size: 12px;"><i>Note: Only players with at least 15 games in the database have been included</i></span>
 <br/><br/>

 FlaSh once again asserting dominance by occupying two spots on the top 5, while Mong has the dubious honor of posting two entries to the bottom 5.
-RoyaL notably manages to be an ASL champion while his TvP is the 5th worst matchup anyone has (with more than 10 ASL/KSL in the matchup).
+RoyaL notably manages to be an ASL champion while his TvP is the 5th worst matchup anyone has (with more than 10 ASL/KSL games in the matchup).
 <br/><br/>
 <h2 id="4">Elo rankings</h2>
 Now, these winrates have all been historical, spanning the entire period from the 1st ASL in 2016 to the last one in 2023.
 If we want to get a better idea of who are the strongest players right now, it might be interesting to look at how their Elo rating might look like.
 Calculating Elo with k = 30 and starting rating = 1600, we get the following ranking as of October 19th, 2023: